1. Conversational Voice AI in 2026

 [17] Time to first audio byte.

-Voice options expanded markedly in 2024.
+Voice options expanded markedly in 2024 and 2025.
 New startups appeared on the scene.
 Best-in-class voice quality went way up.
 And every provider improved latency.

 As is the case for speech-to-text, all of the big cloud providers have text-to-speech products.[18]
 But most voice AI developers are not using them, because models from startups are currently better.